Important information

 Due diligence processes for slavery and human trafficking

 As part of our initiative to identify and mitigate the risk of slavery and human trafficking, we carry out a risk assessment which will denote the level of due diligence and compliance checks required when engaging and working with suppliers.
-This ensures that the diligence undertaken is proportionate to the services provided.
-All of our supplier relationships are reviewed on no less than an annual basis.
+All of our supplier relationships are reviewed on an annual basis, with a level of due diligence that is proportionate to the services provided.

 Training